dat3Cph/material/flow2/javaDD/Java8DeepDive2.md

 }
 ```

-in this example, the `box` class is defined with a type parameter `t`. instances of `box` are created by specifying the actual type (e.g., `integer`, `string`) when declaring the variable.
+In this example, the `box` class is defined with a type parameter `t`. instances of `box` are created by specifying the actual type (e.g., `integer`, `string`) when declaring the variable.

-**implementing generic interfaces in java**
+**Implementing generic interfaces in java**

 generic interfaces allow you to create flexible and reusable contracts that can be implemented by various classes, accommodating different types while maintaining type safety. just like generic classes, generic interfaces enable you to design components that work with a wide range of data types. let's explore how to implement generic interfaces in java.

-**defining a generic interface:**
+**Defining a generic interface:**

-a generic interface is defined similarly to a regular interface, with the addition of type parameters enclosed in angle brackets (`<>`). these type parameters represent placeholders for actual types that will be provided when implementing the interface. here's the basic syntax:
+A generic interface is defined similarly to a regular interface, with the addition of type parameters enclosed in angle brackets (`<>`). these type parameters represent placeholders for actual types that will be provided when implementing the interface. here's the basic syntax:

 ```java
 public interface mygenericinterface<t> {